thoughtspot/thoughtspot.github.io/_appliance/hardware/hardware-and-deployment.md

 present on all four nodes on the rear of the chassis even though they are only pointed out on one node in the diagrams.

-The chassis are shown fully populated (4-nodes).
+The chassis appear fully populated (4-nodes).
 Your appliance may be populated with 1-4 nodes, depending on the ordered configuration.
 If less than 4-nodes were ordered, the empty slot will be filled with a filler panel.